nikhilvegulla/Quiz/README.md

 # Quiz
-It is a sample quiz application
+It is a simple quiz application